gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    RFC 6083 defined a TLS Exporter Label registry as described in
    {{RFC5705}}.
-IANA is requested to update the reference for the label "EXPORTER_DTLS_OVER_SCTP" to this specification.
+IANA is requested to update the reference for the label "EXPORTER_DTLS_OVER_SCTP" to also include this specification.

 ## SCTP Adaptation Layer Indication Code Point {#sec-IANA-ACP}